elliottminns/blackfire/README.md

 This is a work in progress and will likely change frequently, pull requests are welcome!

+The [example project](https://github.com/elliottminns/blackfish-example) shows how easy it is to begin, and has an instance running on Heroku [here](https://blackfish-example.herokuapp.com)

 ## Server

 Starting the server is as simple as express.